 1st term 11 July 2020

 Role: Grants Subcommittee

 Nisha joined the board in July 2020.
-She is a civil servant and is currently the Head of Commercial Analytics at the Ministry of Justice.
+She is a civil servant and is currently the Interim Deputy Director in the Data and Analysis directorate at the Ministry of Justice.
 She has a PhD in Operational Research and has worked across a number of sectors including the public sector, academia, and the oil and gas industry.
 She was part of the founding team of the Global Disaster Information Network established under a United Nations resolution, a global network of technology and specialist resource that is mobilised when disasters occur around the world.
 As a scientist she has published her research discoveries on designing spatial decision support systems extensively and has implemented evacuation systems using this technology.

 Nisha is passionate about social justice and has focused her recent efforts in central government to improving value for money in public sector investment in the delivery of justice.
 She has a keen interest in astronomy and space exploration, and a thirst for discovery and knowledge of the unknown.
 Nisha was born in Sri Lanka and has lived her life in several countries and considers herself a citizen of the world.

 Helen Moulinos is the Chief Executive at POhWER, Britain’s largest human rights independent advocacy Charity.
 POhWER was established in 1996 by a group of people who were fighting social injustice and challenges in their lives.
 POhWER still operates with these roots at the heart of everything it does; supporting marginalised, vulnerable, and socially excluded people through its charitable work to uphold their human rights in public institutions.

 Helen’s passion is to empower people to live independent lives, to embrace the power of diversity and persuade powerful institutions to drive societal change towards a fairer equitable society.